paulsonkoly/ruby_101/README.md

 # Ruby101

-This isn't really a book about Ruby, more like a dumping ground for random things I found amousing about Ruby.
+This isn't really a book about Ruby, more like a dumping ground for random things I found amusing about Ruby.

 ## Generating the HTML

-The format is a standard gem, so the following recepie should work
+The format is a standard gem, so the following recipe should work

 ```sh
 bundle install